How to start a Skincare Business

 Over the past century, natural and holistic skincare solutions were removed from the spotlight.
 Why this happened is anybody’s guess.
 But what ensued was mass produced products full of nasties that were disguised as modern breakthrough formulas.
 Though in the last 10 years, natural skincare brands have been paving the way forward for the industry.

 Skincare businesses have changed up the narrative, educating us all on what we should be and what we definitely should not be putting on our skin.
 With this, we’ve watched as the demand for natural skincare has completely knocked our socks off.
 With such diverse and endless opportunities within the holistic space, unique skincare brands are continuing to revolutionise the way our morning skincare regimes look.

 At AUZi Insurance, every day we get to chat with some pretty awesome people that are rocking the skincare world.
 We’ve definitely learned a thing or 10 from the best in the industry.

 Research and Compliance

-I know what you’re thinking at the mention of compliance – ew.
-But this part is an absolute must so let’s get the boring stuff out of the way quickly.
+We understand that mentioning compliance usually elicits the same response – ew.
+Unfortunately this part is an absolute must, so we’ll get the boring stuff out of the way quickly.
 But why is it so important?

 Research and compliance are two of the main things you need to establish to ensure you’re able to operate a skincare business legally and ethically.
 AND that you really understand what it takes to start a business of this nature, you’ll be setting up hurdles for your future self.
 Nobody wants to make a job harder than it has to be, right?